SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_changelog_do_not_edit_manually.md

 ### Suspicious Driver Loaded
   - 02/01/2024 - minor - improve selection to avoid FP

+### SolarWinds Wrong Child Process
+  - 22/12/2023 - minor - Adding a child process name to the filter list to avoid some FPs

 ### Linux Binary Masquerading
   - 12/12/2023 - minor - extend regex to macth more cases